jbyuki/one-small-step-for-vimkind/README.md

 ## Debugging plugins

-Breakpoints should always be set in the files which are executed.
-Sometimes this could be tricky in case, copies are made on the system in the background.
+Breakpoints are path-sensitive so they should always be set in the executed file even though they might be multiple copies on the system.

-This is the case for [packer.nvim](https://github.com/wbthomason/packer.nvim) when developing local plugins. packer.nvim will copy the files in the `nvim-data` directory (it can be located using `:echo stdpath('data')`).
+This is the case for [packer.nvim](https://github.com/wbthomason/packer.nvim) when developing local plugins. packer.nvim will create a symlink to the plugins files in the `nvim-data` directory ( it can be located using `:echo stdpath('data')`).
 Make sure to set the breakpoints inside the source files in the `nvim-data` directory and not the local copy.
 The plugin directory can be found in `nvim-data/site/pack/packer/start/YOUR_PLUGIN`.

 ## Status